barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 - Beating antibiotic resistance to eliminate bacterial infections <d-cite key="googleaccelerate"></d-cite>

-There are probably countless more problems that can potentially be solved with the help of AlphaFold, or an improved, even better version of the model (there is already an AlphaFold 2 release <d-cite key="lewis"></d-cite>).
+There are probably countless more problems that can potentially be solved with the help of AlphaFold, or an improved, even better version of the model (there is already an AlphaFold 2 <d-cite key="lewis"></d-cite> and AlphaFold 3 <d-cite key="elana"></d-cite>).